viamrobotics/docs/docs/services/ml/upload-training-script.md

 - The `dataset_file` is a file containing the GCS blob paths and annotations associated with the dataset ID on which the user is training.
 - The `model_output_directory` is the location where the user saves the model artifacts (the TFLite, PyTorch, TF, ONNX files) they produce from training.

-  Parse these within your training script (see line 364).
+  Parse these within your training script.
+  See line 364 in the example script for an example of this.
   Then, read in the dataset and prepare the data for training, build and compile the model, train the model on the data, and save the model artifact to Google Container Storage (GCS).

   For example: